soloproyectos-ts/matrix/README.md

-# Matrix
+# SVG Matrix

-General matrix operations.
+A library to perform common matrix operations